How to Improve Your Online Presence as a Motor Trader

 There’s no point in improving your online presence if all that your website visitors find when clicking through to your website is an ugly and unusable site.
 Making sure that visitors can find information easily on your website is crucial, and showing them where to go to purchase your services is just as important.

-If you’re a garage and a potential customer can’t find how to book an MOT on your website, then from a customer point of view the website is useless.
+If your motor trade business is a garage and a potential customer can’t find how to book an MOT on your website, then from a customer point of view the website is useless.
 Make sure you have a good way to navigate your site, such as a navigation bar at the top of your website that lists your most important and relevant pages such as:

 - Contact Us